dstockhouse/eaglesat-plugsin/README.md

 The project is intended to run with [Xillybus](http://xillybus.com/) on a Zynq-7020 SoC.
-Xillybus handles the communication between the processor and FPGA components of the Zynq by appearing as a file stream to the processor (running their own Linux distro, Xillinux) and a FIFO buffer to the FPGA.
+Xillybus handles the communication between the processor and FPGA components of the Zynq by interfacig as a file stream to the processor (running their own Linux distro, Xillinux) and as a FIFO buffer to the FPGA.
 More information can be found in the [Xillybus documentation](http://xillybus.com/doc).